All Episodes

 I completely agree with James O'Keefe.

-So I James is James is absolutely correct.
+So James is absolutely correct.

-Hey, uh take it for what take it for how it sounds.
+Hey, take it for how it sounds.

 By the way, is this the same Ryan Grimm that constantly took shots at me after I had you as a guest on this program?